Kernocal/audio-mixer-extension/README.md

 Currently when ran on sites that dynamically create their audio the extension cannot change playback rate or volume, though pitch and reverb changes still work.

 # Credits
-The SvelteKit browser extension adapter made by antony Tone.js for PitchShift and reverb, maintained by tambien The initial tapCapture model using unique options method that works with manifest v3, zhw2590582
+The SvelteKit browser extension adapter made by antony.
+Tone.js for PitchShift and reverb, maintained by tambien.
+The initial tapCapture model using unique options method that works with manifest v3, zhw2590582.